DSimoens/FAERS_PHARMACOVIGILANCE_ANALYSIS/INSTALL.md

-# 📦 FAERS Disproportionality Analysis Pipeline - Installation Guide
+# FAERS ROR and PRR analysis with depublication - Installation Guide

 Follow these instructions to install and run the FAERS Disproportionality Analysis pipeline from GitHub:

-## ✅ Requirements
+## Requirements

 - Python 3.8 or higher
 - Git